How Long Is The Recovery After A Tummy Tuck?

 After a few weeks, you’ll be cleared to drive again.
 Plan to be able to stay home, book rides, or have someone drive you for the first part of your recovery.

-You should wear an abdominal binder/ compression garment for around 6-8 weeks post-surgery.
+You should wear an abdominal binder or compression garment for around 6-8 weeks post-surgery.
 These binders help prevent swelling and provide valuable support for your core.

 Tummy tuck surgery patients must avoid vigorous activity for at least six weeks after surgery.
 This includes exercise and heavy lifting, including picking up children.